MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.interop/nf-microsoft-ui-interop-getwindowfromwindowid.md

 ---
-UID: NF:microsoft.ui.interop.GetWindowHandleFromWindowId
+UID: NF:microsoft.ui.interop.GetWindowFromWindowId
 tech.root: uiinterop
-title: GetWindowHandleFromWindowId
+title: GetWindowFromWindowId
-ms.date: 09/03/2021
+ms.date: 09/29/2021
 targetos: Windows
 description: Gets the window handle that corresponds to the specified *windowId*, if the provided *windowId* is valid and the system has an `HWND` that represents the window.
-prerelease: false
+prerelease: true
 req.assembly:
 req.construct-type: function
 req.ddi-compliance: